python/cpython/Doc/faq/library.rst

 With the approval of :pep:`703` work is now underway to remove the GIL from the CPython implementation of Python.
-Initially it will be implemented as an optional compiler flag when building the interpreter, and so separate builds will be available with an without the GIL.
-Long-term the hope is to settle on a single build, once the performance implications of removing the GIL are fully understood.
+Initially it will be implemented as an optional compiler flag when building the interpreter, and so separate builds will be available with and without the GIL.
+Long-term, the hope is to settle on a single build, once the performance implications of removing the GIL are fully understood.
 Python 3.13 is likely to be the first release containing this work, although it may not be completely functional in this